Narasimha58/ANALYTICS-VIDYA-JOBATHON/README.md

 # ANALYTICS-VIDYA-JOBATHON

-Secured "Leaderboard" rank of "63" out of 7106 participants, Do check the link and look for : user name : **anonymousQWRC93** with RMSE score of 33.894
+Secured "Leaderboard" rank of "63" out of 7106 participants, Do check the link and look for : user name : **anonymousQWRC93** .
+Made a model with RMSE score of 33.894 on test data.
 ####Check the link

 https://datahack.analyticsvidhya.com/contest/job-a-thon-april-2022/#LeaderBoard